tim-nitk/demo-app/README.md

 ## Demo web application proposal

-Hey there ya'll , I decided to make a readme cuz its tough to format messages on fleep anyways so there is this `docker-compose.yaml`
+Hey there ya'll , I decided to make a readme cuz its tough to format messages on fleep.

+Anyways, so there is this `docker-compose.yaml`

 ```yaml